VienDinhCom/practice-makes-perfect/freecodecamp-back-end-development-and-apis/README.md

 I really got to understand HTTP—methods, headers, status codes, all the little details.
 I built backend apps with Node.js, used Express for web applications, and created microservices with MongoDB and Mongoose.

-I also learned to run MongoDB using Docker and Docker Compose.
+I also ran MongoDB using Docker and Docker Compose.
 That was a game changer for development.

 It’s one thing to use tools—it’s another to really understand them.
 And that’s what this course helped me do.